Skip to content

 Saviynt & Zero Standing Privilege (ZSP)

-Saviynt’s Identity Cloud platform helps ease the move to the Zero Trust Model by drawing the perimeter at identity.
+Saviynt’s Identity Cloud platform helps ease the move to the Zero Trust Model by drawing the perimeter at the identity layer.
 Identity-centered solutions provide a foundation for Zero Trust.
 Zero standing privilege, in-depth visibility, automation, and centralized, continuous monitoring are crucial pieces of Zero Trust.

-Saviynt’s Cloud Privileged Access Management (CloudPAM) solution specifically manages JIT access and enforces least privilege, moving you towards the ideal of Zero Standing Privilege.
+Saviynt Privileged Access Management (PAM) specifically manages JIT access and enforces least privilege, moving you towards the ideal of Zero standing privilege.

 Screenshot 2024-04-11 at 4.33.48 PM

-Here are some other features related to Zero Standing Privilege you can leverage with Saviynt:
+Here are some other features related to ZSP you can leverage with Saviynt:

 • Explore an intelligent identity perimeter

-• Achieve Zero Standing Privileges with Just-in-Time Privilege Elevation and time-bound access
+• Achieve ZSP with just-in-time role elevation and time-bound access

 • Simplify and streamline dynamic access management with “right-sized” access